bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 ```

 Now, we have initialized React application.
-Please, make sure that to use the react-hooks you have installed proper version (the version which I will use is `16.7.0-alpha.2`) for today it’s the newest version of React.
+Please, make sure that to use the React-Hooks you have installed proper version (the version which I will use is `16.7.0-alpha.2`) for today it’s the newest version of React.

 If you want to know, which version you are using, please use the command: